 Table II-13; General Fund Cash Receipts and Disbursements Year-to-Date Compared to Estimates and Previous Fiscal Year (Part II; Page 51).
-Replace with the following updated and revised table, some of the data in which became available after the date of the Preliminary Official Statement (March 4, 2024).
+Replace with the following updated table.

-GENERAL FUND CASH RECEIPTS AND DISBURSEMENTS YEAR-TO-DATE COMPARED TO ESTIMATES AND PREVIOUS FISCAL YEAR^(a)
+GENERAL FUND CASH RECEIPTS AND DISBURSEMENTS YEAR-TO-DATE COMPARED TO ESTIMATES AND PREVIOUS FISCAL YEAR $^{(a)}$

-(Cash Basis)

-As of February 29, 2024

-(Amounts in Thousands)
+(Cash Basis) As of February 29, 2024 (Amounts in Thousands)